-For the OECD as a whole, in 2015, about 35% of gross output in the manufacturing sector consisted of value added generated in production.
-Countries such as Germany, the United Kingdom and the United States had shares between 38% and 40%.
-These shares were higher than those for China and the aggregate of Southeast Asian (ASEAN) countries with 25% and 28% respectively (Figure 4-1)
+For the OECD as a whole, in 2018, about 35% of gross output in the manufacturing sector consisted of value added generated in production.
+Countries such as Germany, the United Kingdom and the United States had shares between 37% and 39%.
+These shares were higher than those for the People's Republic of China (hereafter "China") and the aggregate of Southeast Asian (ASEAN) countries with 24% and 27% respectively.
+In many OECD countries, value added shares of gross output have fallen over the past two decades (Figure 4.1).

-Figure 4-1 ICIO 2018, Value added as a share of Gross Output, Total Manufacturing
+Figure 4.1.
+Value added as a share of Gross Output, Total Manufacturing

-Box 1 The choice of TiVA indicators and their dimensions
+Box 1.
+The choice of TiVA indicators and their dimensions